rekola/nanoclj/README.md

 - No homogenous vectors (They are not necessary since most data types are unboxed by default)
 - No persistent data structures: Vectors are flat, and they are optimized for fast reading
 - No sorted-set or sorted-map
+- Vectors, maps and sets cannot have metadata
 - Only 64 bit systems are supported

 ## Dependencies